tshepang/another-pyramid-tutorial/01-start.rst

 Basically, we create a WSGI app and serve it.
-We do of course have to configure it, things like what route pattern for which View (yes, we can have a few Views).
+We do of course have to configure it, things like what route pattern for which View (yes, we can have a few of each).
 The View would then result in the desired displayed info on the browser.